Alternative risk transfer

-Alternative risk transfer (often referred to as ART) is the use of techniques other than traditional insurance and reinsurance to provide risk-bearing entities with coverage or protection.
+Alternative risk transfer (ART) is the use of techniques other than traditional insurance and reinsurance to provide risk-bearing entities with coverage or protection.
 The field of alternative risk transfer grew out of a series of insurance capacity crises in the 1970s through 1990s that drove purchasers of traditional coverage to seek more robust ways to buy protection.

 Most of these techniques permit investors in the capital markets to take a more direct role in providing insurance and reinsurance protection, and as such the broad field of alternative risk transfer is said to be bringing about a convergence of insurance and financial markets.

 Areas of activity

 A major sector of alternative risk transfer activity is risk securitization including catastrophe bonds and reinsurance sidecars.

 Standardization and trading of risk in non-indemnity form is another area of alternative risk transfer and includes industry loss warranties.